b-amir/nightcrawler-vscode/README.md

 ## Install

-press `ctl/command + shift + p` to launch the command palette then run
+press `ctl/command + p` to launch the command palette then run

 ```
 ext install nightcrawler